julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

-I own online businesses.
-Right now I own & run a monetized YouTube channel and an events website.
+I'm a technical support engineer.
+On the side, I own an online business, a monetized YouTube channel.

 At my consultancy, Excelsitor, I focus on social media, landing pages, software prototypes and program management.
 I frequently use AWS for this.